itsakk/geps/README.md

 # 2. Data

-We report in datasets the solvers used to generate the different datasets.
+We report in the datasets folder the solvers used to generate the different datasets.

 For the combined equation, we used the same solver than in https://github.com/brandstetter-johannes/LPSDA